pinobatch/little-things-nes/meece/README.md

 stream.
 Ordinarily, one would read each controller twice, compare the data, and use the previous frame's data if they don't match.
 This works because the extra latch pulse to set up the second read has no side effects on the standard NES or Super NES controller.
-But an extra latch pulse sent to a mouse will clear the mouse's count of accumulated mickeys.
+The mouse is less amenable to rereading because an extra latch pulse sent to a mouse will clear the mouse's count of accumulated mickeys.

+(Later, the "Rahsennor trick" was discovered to (ab)use OAM DMA to align controller reading in way that avoids DPCM-related corruption.)

 This demo was produced in mid-2011, prior to adding mouse support to the game _Thwaite_.